 For our sample of fourteen (14) secondary schools, we obtained the Student Monthly Attendance Summary Reports (SMASRs) for a sample of teachers for school month two (2) and school month seven (7).
 SMASRs are system-generated reports from the District's My Integrated Student Information System (MISIS), a system utilized by the teachers to electronically input, submit and certify student attendance on a daily basis.
 MISIS was implemented for all of the District's schools during FY 2014-15, which replaced the District's former system, Integrated Student Information System (ISIS).
 The electronic system replaced manual daily attendance recording through Student Apportionment Attendance Record Cards.
 We verified whether these SMASRs were reported accurately in the Second Principal Report (P2) and the Annual Principal Report (P3).
-We obtained the monthly statistical reports to Revised Annual Attendance Ledgers, which in turn were traced to the Second Principal Report (P2) and the Annual Principal Report (P3).
+We obtained the monthly statistical reports where all the SMASRs are summarized, for our sampled schools and we verified whether the SMASRs were completely and accurately summarized.
+We then traced these monthly statistical reports to Revised Annual Attendance Ledgers, which in turn were traced to the Second Principal Report (P2) and the Annual Principal Report (P3).